MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-site-address.md

 4. Enter the new site address, and then select **Save**.

    > [!NOTE]
-> You can't change the address of hub sites, sites that are locked or on hold, Project Web App (PWA) sites, or sites that have BCS connections. <br>When you change a site address, we create a redirect at the previous address.
+   > You can't change the address of hub sites, sites that are locked or on hold, Project Web App (PWA) sites, or sites that have BCS connections.
+   >
+   > When you change a site address, we create a redirect at the previous address.
 If you want to reuse the previous address, you need to delete the redirect.
 [Learn how](manage-site-redirects.md)

 ## Change site addresses by using Microsoft PowerShell